The 2021 Arts & Sciences Expo has been canceled due to the novel coronavirus pandemic.

 Soquania Henry ‘19, Alexandra Wynn ‘20, Kaitlyn Engdahl ‘20, & Ramya Sreeramoju ‘19 presented their research (with Jeniffer Minaya ‘20 and Ankur Jain ‘20) on "Cell Phone Notifications During Lecture: Effects on Attention and Memory" at the 2019 Expo.

 Early in the spring semester, Arts and Sciences faculty are asked to invite students to the Expo who they mentored on a substantial project during the current academic year and whose performance on the project was meritorious.
 Honors projects, student research projects, independent studies, and course projects are all welcome.

-Participants summarize their work on 30-inch by 40-inch posters and display the posters at the Exposition.
+Participants typically summarize their work on 30-inch by 40-inch posters and present their posters at the Exposition.
 Presentation formats other than posters, but similar to posters, are also welcome.
-For example, Expositions have often featured paintings and drawings and some projects have been presented on computers.
+Expositions feature paintings and drawings and some projects are presented on computers or projected onto screens.

 The projects are on display for two or three days, which always include a Thursday.
 On Thursday, a catered reception is held during which participants stand next to their projects and answer questions from admiring students, staff, and faculty.
 (However, students do not make formal presentations.)
 The Exposition’s reception is arranged to be that week's Thursday Forum.